Skip to Main Content

 • Complete weekly assignments, discussions, self-tests or surveys for that week.

-• Complete the open book (open resource) final exam to get a passing grade.
+• Complete the open book (open resource) final exam.

 • Turn in a final bibliography.